eight04/web-exporter/README.md

 type Condition =
   | string // the name of a builtin condition function.
 If not found, it will be treated as a regular expression to match the input data.
   | {
-      [key: string]: Condition; // each key must statisfy the corresponding condition }
+      [key: string]: Condition; // each key must satisfy the corresponding condition }
 ```